 If you’re an experienced climber looking for a one-size-fits-all kind of rope, the Petzl Arial is worth a look.
 This rope hits the sweet spot between durability and lightweight performance, all with the nice feel Petzl seems to nail every time.
 And when we say durable, we mean it: The UltraSonic Finish (Petzl’s version of Unicore) and Duratec Dry treatment add up to make the Arial an absolute workhorse of a 9.5 (sounds a bit like a paradox, doesn’t it?).

-Unlike the Mammut Crag Dry, the Arial is not UIAA rated for water repellency—it's sheath is dry treated, but not its core—meaning it's more prone to absorbing water in real-deal mountain conditions.
+Unlike the Mammut Crag Dry, the Arial is not UIAA-rated for water repellency—the sheath is dry treated, but not the core—meaning it's more prone to absorbing water in real-deal mountain conditions.
 We've also found that the slick sheath slips easily through a Grigri, making us hesitant to recommend this rope for beginners.
 But for intermediate rock climbers who don’t need top-of-the-line dry treatment, the Arial holds steady with the competition in every other way and comes at a slightly lower price point.

 See the Petzl Arial Dry